Semiconductors

 China Adds New XB/T and YS/T Industry Standards for Rare Earths, Non‑Ferrous Metals and Semiconductor Materials

-China has formalized new XB/T and YS/T industry standards for rare earths, battery electrolytes, and semiconductor materials as of April 2026.
-Manufacturers and laboratories must update quality control protocols and analytical methods to ensure compliance with these standardized specifications for critical minerals and electronic components.
+China has implemented new industry standards for rare earths, battery electrolytes, and semiconductor materials, formalizing technical specifications and analytical methods.
+Supply chain participants must align quality control and testing protocols with these updated requirements to maintain compliance for critical minerals and electronic components.

 European Parliament Publishes Study On Chinese Industrial Overcapacity In Key Green-Tech Sectors